DHTMLX/docs-kanban/docs/api/methods/js_kanban_setsearch_method.md

 ### Description

-@short: Looks for the needed cards by the specified parameters
+@short: Looks for cards by the specified parameters

 ### Usage